 Lock screen appears when you start or restart Windows 8, 8.1 or 10 device, or lock it by opening Start, clicking your user name and selecting Lock from the menu (keyboard shortcut for this is Windows Key+L).

 Lock screen covers the whole screen and displays current date and time, network and power status, plus notifications of Microsoft-provided Modern UI/Metro apps by default.
-To move on to user sign-in screen (aka Welcome screen), click or tap anywhere on Lock screen, or press a key on keyboard.
+To move on to user sign-in screen (aka Welcome screen), click or tap anywhere on the Lock screen, or press a key on the keyboard.

-Personalizing Lock screen in Windows 8
+Personalizing Lock screen in Windows 8, 8.1 and 10